Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Monte Carlo simulation methods and observables

 and we generate representative samples from these thermal distributions using Monte Carlo simulation.

 The simulations are performed using the Metropolis-Hastings algorithm with local updates of each of the degrees of freedom.
-The code sequentially sweeps through the lattice; at each point in the lattice the three components of the vector potential are updated together, and the phases are updated one at a time.
+At each point in the lattice the three components of the vector potential are updated either together or one at a time and the phases are updated one at a time.
 We also use parallel-tempering swaps between systems with neighboring temperatures.
 We typically use $32$ or $64$ parallel temperatures.
-In some cases, the temperatures are adjusted during the initial part of equilibration in order to make the acceptance ratios for parallel-tempering swaps equal for all pairs of temperatures.
-Equilibration is checked by comparing results obtained using the first and second halves of the data gathered after equilibration, and by comparing inverse-temperature derivatives obtained using finite differences and statistical estimators.
-We use Ferrenberg-Swendsen reweighting \cite{PhysRevLett.61.2635} in order to locate peaks in heat capacity as precisely as possible.
-Errors are determined by bootstrapping, and error bars correspond to one standard error.
+The temperatures are adjusted within a fixed interval during the equilibration in order to make the acceptance ratios for parallel-tempering swaps equal for all neighboring pairs of temperatures.
+Equilibration is checked by comparing results obtained using the first and second halves of the data gathered after equilibration, by comparing inverse-temperature derivatives obtained using finite differences and statistical estimators, and by inspecting obtained time series of Monte Carlo data.

+We use Ferrenberg-Swendsen reweighting\cite{Ferrenberg1988} in order to precisely determine peak values of heat capacity.
+We do this by reweighting from the simulated temperature that gives the largest value of the heat capacity.